sbodapati06/aspera-coe-srb/labs/onprem/aspera-faspio/lab2-faspio-and-mqmft/README.md

 IBM Aspera faspio Gateway is a software component that accelerates TCP-based data transfers between systems, leveraging the Aspera FASP protocol for high-speed, reliable, and secure data movement over any distance.
 It acts as a bridge, enhancing data transfer performance, particularly over networks with high latency or packet loss.
 <br>

 Architecture Diagram<br>
 ![alt text](./images/image.png)

-The IBM MQMFT Agent Queue Managers between AMERICAS, and EUROPE are linked via a set of Sender/Receiver TCP channels.
+The IBM MQ Managed File Transfer Coordination, Command and Managed File Transfer Agent(s) Queue Managers between AMERICAS, and EUROPE are linked via a set of Sender/Receiver TCP channels.
 <br>
-Then, we will leverage IBM Aspera faspio bridge between the MQ Sender/Receiver Channels to speed up file transfers between the two Queue Managers. <br>
+Then, we will leverage IBM Aspera faspio bridge between the IBM MQ Sender/Receiver Channels to speed up file transfers between the two Queue Managers. <br>

 **Environment** <br>
 You will make use of two IBM Techzone environments situated in the AMERICAS and EUROPE regions. <br>